UCLA-ECE209AS-2018W/Aadithya-Nrithya/README.md

 <p align="justify">

-We would like to thank professor Mani Srivastava, Mr, Moustafa and all others at NESL for their guidance and unwavering support during our time in this project.
+We would like to thank Professor Mani Srivastava, Mr. Moustafa and all others at NESL for their guidance and unwavering support during our time in this project.

 </p>